Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 The encoder builds/discovers key-value pairs, it's the memory.
 The decoder builds the queries, it's the question that is asked to the memory.

+The transformer paper using dot product attention to compute similarity between the query and the keys.
+But other similarity functions can be used.

 All-to-all comparison: Each layer is $O(n^2)$, where $n$ is the sequence length.
 Note that we have only multiplied matrices so far, so the computation is parallelizable using GPUs.